How to maximise points in the 2025 Internal Medicine Training (IMT) Application

-For 2024, there are a total of 40 points on offer in your Internal Medicine Training application.
-This is a decrease from previous years, as a result of changes to the points which were introduced last year.
-With only a few points between candidates, an extra point can make a significant difference to the outcome of your interview.
+For 2025, there has been a significant decrease in the number of points on offer in your Internal Medicine Training application, with a total of only 30 (down from 40 for 2024 applications).
+This is a result of changes to the highest number of points available for some domains, as well as the ‘additional achievements’ and ‘leadership and management’ domains being completely removed.
+With only a few points between candidates, an extra point can make a big difference to the outcome of your interview.

 As you sit down and start thinking about your application, it’s worth knowing what’s going to get you points (which will get you that interview) and how to maximise your points in each area.
 There will be seven sections in total, and we will go through each section here.